 Discover our historic port city of Halifax when you walk along the Halifax waterfront.
 Start at the Canadian Museum of Immigration at Pier 21 – the gateway into Canada for one million immigrants (adult tickets $12.61).
 Our conference dinner will be held at this museum with a reception before the dinner.
 Connected to the museum is the Halifax Seaport Farmer's Market, the oldest continuously operating farmers' market in North America, which hosts a plethora of artisanal goods, fresh produce, specialty goods and gifts.

-Continue walking down the boardwalk and view the ships docked in the harbor, including the HMCS Sackville - the last of the WWII convoy escort corvettes.
+Continue walking down the boardwalk and view the ships docked in the harbour, including the HMCS Sackville - the last of the WWII convoy escort corvettes.
 Be sure to learn about Halifax's seafaring history through exhibits at the Maritime Museum of the Atlantic, which includes displays on the city's link to the Titanic disaster (adult ticket $9.55).
 End at the timber-frame & stone warehouses of Historic Properties, originally built to safeguard booty captured by legalized pirates called privateers.
 Finally, for arguably the best ice cream in the city, visit Cow's - located just past the Historic Properties

 Maritime Museum of the Atlantic

 Learn about Nova Scotia’s rich maritime history by exploring a range of exhibitions featuring everything from the Titanic disaster to the Royal Canadian Navy, shipwrecks, pirates and small craft boatbuilding.
 Hop aboard for a tour of the CSS Acadia, docked in front of the museum, for a more tangible historical experience.
-Adult tickets is $9.55.
+Adult tickets are $9.55.
 Please note the CSS Acadia is closed for tours on Wednesdays, but the main museum is still open.
 For more information, visit: http://maritimemuseum.novascotia.ca/.

 When the British military founded Halifax in 1749, among the first buildings constructed was a wooden guardhouse on top of what would eventually be called Citadel Hill.
 Now, the Halifax Citadel National Historic Site, gives visitors the opportunity to explore the history of the fortress and the soldiers who were stationed there, walk within its walls – both inside and out –, and literally touch a piece of Halifax’s military history.
 For more information, please visit this link: http://www.novascotia.com/see-do/attractions/halifax-citadel-national-historic-site/1440.